 The quantity of material to be ordered at one time is known as economic ordering quantity.
-This quantity is a structure of the structure of fixed in such a manner as to minimize the cost of ordering and carrying the stock.
+This quantity is fixed in such a manner as to minimize the cost of ordering and carrying the stock.

 The total costs of a material usually consist of: